Skip to content

 with the following components:

 • \(\Delta t_{sv}\) and \(\Delta\dot{t}_{sv}\) model satellite clock/orbit errors (“SISE”).
 The scenario provides ODTS one-sigma scalars (metres and metres-per-second) under measurement.sise.
-These sigmas are already defined along the line of sight, so the simulator applies a zero-mean Gaussian draw with that standard deviation to every satellite at a given epoch.
+For each satellite the simulator draws a normally distributed constant bias \(b\) for the position, velocity, clock bias, and clock drift terms.
+These satellite-dependent biases use fixed sigmas of 0.01 m (position), 0.1 mm/s (velocity), 0.01 m (clock bias), and 0.1 mm/s (clock drift).
+For example \(\Delta r_{sv} = \mathcal{N}\big(b_{sv,r}, \sigma_{sv,r}\big)\) with \(b_{sv,r} = \mathcal{N}(0, 0.01\,\text{m})\), and the per-epoch samples share the same bias.
+The vector position/velocity errors are added to every component of the satellite state before projecting onto the line of sight, ensuring the range and Doppler observables pick up the correct contribution from each axis.
 Clock bias/drift SISE use the corresponding scalar values provided in the same block and are added on top of the orbit term for one-way observables.
 The simulator stores the realised series as sise_error_m (combined term for range-like observables), sise_orbit_error_m, sise_clock_bias_error_m, sise_orbit_rate_error_mps, and sat_clock_drift_error_mps.
 The per-epoch variances are exported alongside the measurements as sise_range_variance_m2, sise_two_way_range_variance_m2, sise_range_rate_variance_mps2, and sise_two_way_range_rate_variance_mps2, enabling the EKF to enlarge its innovation covariance with the same SISE model used by the simulator.

 • \(\varepsilon_{DLL}\) and \(\varepsilon_{FLL}\) are the thermal tracking errors derived from the DLL/FLL models detailed below.